 U.S. Stock Market: Trying To Understand The Bulls

-The investing world seems to be split in two camps more than ever - bulls and bears are fighting for sovereignty over the interpretation of the stock market.
+The investing world seems to be split into two camps more than ever - bulls and bears are fighting for sovereignty over the interpretation of the stock market.

-We often see comparisons to China, but when looking at GDP, the unemployment rate, retail sales or consumer expectations there are huge differences.
+We often see comparisons to China, but when looking at GDP, the unemployment rate, retail sales, or consumer expectations, there are huge differences.

-Especially the horrible numbers from the labor market should make us question a quick v-shaped recovery for the economy and the stock market.
+Especially, the horrible numbers from the labor market should make us question a quick V-shaped recovery for the economy and the stock market.

-As longas earnings estimates are getting revised downwards from day to day it shouldn’tbe a bullish argument.
+As long as earnings estimates are getting revised downwards from day to day it shouldn't be a bullish argument.

-When you are familiar with my past articles, you probably know that I am rather bearish – especially about the US stock market, which is extremely overvalued.
-And similar to almost anybody else, confirmation bias is a big problem and of course I prefer articles that confirm my own view.
-In order to face that problem, I am trying to listed what bulls have to say (reading articles, watching YouTube videos) in order to understand the arguments why investors are bullish.
+When you are familiar with my past articles, you probably know that I am rather bearish - especially about the US stock market, which is extremely overvalued.
+And similar to almost anybody else, confirmation bias is a big problem and, of course, I prefer articles that confirm my own view.
+In order to face that problem, I am trying to list what bulls have to say (reading articles, watching YouTube videos) in order to understand the arguments why investors are bullish.

 (Source: Pixabay)